GoogleChrome/developer.chrome.com/site/en/blog/spa-view-transitions-land/index.md

 We’ll do this in two parts.
 One, by providing an API to [indicate when the animation is done](https://github.com/w3c/csswg-drafts/issues/8132).
 And two, by [providing JavaScript access to pseudo-elements](https://www.w3.org/TR/css-pseudo-4/#CSSPseudoElement-interface).
 That second part might be a pretty big job, but it feels like the right thing to do in the long term.

-## Now go make some great page transitions!
+## Now go make some great view transitions!

 Hopefully, like me, you're excited about the present and future of this feature.
-If you have any feedback, or just want to show off some page transitions you made, be they [smooth and functional](https://twitter.com/jaffathecake/status/1630156449610362885), or just [plain](https://twitter.com/jaffathecake/status/1626161752827199489) [silly](https://twitter.com/jaffathecake/status/1621949535437164546), please [reach out to me on Twitter](https://twitter.com/jaffathecake) or [Mastodon](https://mastodon.social/@jaffathecake)!
+If you have any feedback, or just want to show off some view transitions you made, be they [smooth and functional](https://twitter.com/jaffathecake/status/1630156449610362885), or just [plain](https://twitter.com/jaffathecake/status/1626161752827199489) [silly](https://twitter.com/jaffathecake/status/1621949535437164546), please [reach out to me on Twitter](https://twitter.com/jaffathecake) or [Mastodon](https://mastodon.social/@jaffathecake)!